 Along the way we hope to become better writers and better reviewers that also encourage one another and learn about the different writing conventions in our respective fields.
 Moreover, we hope those in writing groups become good friends.

 Writing groups typically meet weekly for one hour and are facilitated by a GWRC tutor.
 Members will read and make comments on another member’s paper before each group meeting.
-If you are interested in joining a group, please email us with your name, your college and department, and where you are in the process of writing your thesis and dissertation.
+If you are interested in joining a group, we recommend checking with your peers first to see if some of them would like to join your group.
+If others aren't interested, you're still welcome to contact us and we'll place you in the first available group.
+Please email us with your name, your college and department, and where you are in the process of writing your thesis and dissertation.
 Please also familiarize yourself with the “ground rules” below.

 Ground Rules: Everyone Reads.
 Everyone Writes.